 Our drug development programs are at various stages of development and the historical rate of failures for product candidates is extremely high.
 In fact, we had an unsuccessful Phase III trial with NUPLAZID in 2009.
 An unfavorable outcome in any of our ongoing or future development efforts or in the post-marketing studies for NUPLAZID could be a major set-back for the program and for us, generally.
 In particular, an unfavorable outcome in our NUPLAZID program or in the post-marketing studies may require us to delay, devote additional substantial resources to, reduce the scope of, or eliminate this program and could have a material adverse effect on us and the value of our common stock.
-In October 2016, we announced we had initiated a Phase II study of pimavanserin in patients with AD Agitation, and in November 2016 we announced we had initiated both a Phase II and a Phase III study of pimavanserin as an adjunctive treatment in patients with major depressive disorder.
+In October 2016, we announced we had initiated a Phase II study of pimavanserin in patients with AD Agitation, and in November 2016 we announced we had initiated both a Phase II and a Phase III study of pimavanserin as an adjunctive treatment in patients with schizophrenia.
+Additionally, in December 2016, we announced we had initiated a Phase II study of pimavanserin as an adjunctive treatment in patients with major depressive disorder.
 We may plan and conduct additional studies in other indications in the future, including our plans to continue to study pimavanserin in patients with AD Psychosis.